-1. Don’t use dropdown menus
+1. Be careful of dropdown menus

 At first sight, dropdown menus appear to be a good way to structure and present complex website navigation.
 However visitors are often confused by their use.
 For instance, we analysed a previous incarnation of our own website which used dropdown menus and quickly realised that nobody clicked on the top level item pages (our most informative pages) because they thought they were just headings for the dropdowns.
+It can also be tricky on mobiles.

 2. Make menu items simple and familiar

-Beyond ditching dropdown menus, there are a number of ways to help users navigate your site.
 Adhering to standard conventions such as presenting a textual menu with familiar items like Home, About Us and Contact Us helps users feel comfortable browsing your site.
 The use of such pages helps them identify where to go if they have specific questions and actually clarifies the main navigational structure itself.

 Avoid using unclear descriptions or graphics for menu items.
 Users should be able to instantly tell what a link will do.